 TELL THEM HOW WORRIED YOU GET

-Showing that you care or talking about your feelings with your child is never ridiculous or stupid.
-Make it clear to you teenager that you get very worried – when they drink alcohol or come home late, for example.
-It’s not about guilt-tripping – you’re just saying how it makes you feel.
+Talking about your feelings with your child is never ridiculous.
+Tell them how worried you get if they drink alcohol or come home late, for example.
+It’s not about guilt-tripping: you’re just telling them how it makes you feel.

 AVOID EMPTY THREATS

 Sometimes, your patience runs out and you end up imposing a punishment without having really thought things through.
 And you might regret it after a while, or even forget what you said in the heat of the moment.
 And as a result, it becomes an empty threat, rather than something that enables your teenager to learn from their mistake.
 Repeated empty threats can result in a loss of respect for what the parent says.

 Try to stand by what you’ve said.
 If you’ve said something in haste and now regret it, then say so.
 Feeling regret is OK, but it’s still important that you talk about it.

 "My parents haven’t told me what I am and am not allowed to do.
 I do what I want and deal with the consequences, whatever they may be".

 Axel, aged 15, Örebro